a3bd2lra7man/m7_db/README.md

   @override
   void dispose() {

-    // don't forget to close your stream _streamController.close();
+    // don't forget to close your stream and call dispose() from your logic _streamController.close();
     super.dispose();
   }